Marshyntsi

 Marshyntsi (Маршинці; Marșenița) is one of the Romanian-speaking villages of the Chernivtsi Raion (district) of Chernivtsi Oblast (province) in western Ukraine (the historical region of Bessarabia).
 It belongs to Novoselytsia urban hromada, one of the hromadas of Ukraine.

 The first written mention of this village dates back to 1611.
 The village lies on the left bank of the Prut River, 30 km southeast of Chernivtsi, near the Romania–Ukraine border.

 Until 18 July 2020, Marshyntsi belonged to Novoselytsia Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Chernivtsi Oblast to three.
-The area of Novoselytsia Raion was split between Chernivtsi and Dnistrovskyi Raions, with Marshyntsi being transferred to Chernivtsi Raion.
+The area of Novoselytsia Raion was split between Chernivtsi and Dniester Raions, with Marshyntsi being transferred to Chernivtsi Raion.
 In 2001, 93.65% of the inhabitants spoke Romanian as their native language, while 5.1% spoke Ukrainian, and 1.21% spoke Russian.